 To be safe, we suggest July 1 as the earliest plan-ahead start date for most hikers, bikers and horse riders who plan to go long distances on the Trail.
 Those who start from Denver in the “iffy” month of June can expect to encounter snow, sometimes several feet deep, as early as the approach to Georgia Pass in Segment 6 and along the Ten Mile Range in Segment 7.
 Those leaving from Durango can expect to encounter it even earlier during their trek into the San Juan Mountains.

-Following the Trail when it is buried in snow is challenging even with the aid of GPS.
+Following the Trail when it is buried in snow is challenging even with the aid of GPS because, frequently, you can’t see the Trail or even the corridor to follow it.
+Whether it’s easy or hard will vary with snow conditions and tracks laid down before you.
+If you can follow the exact trail corridor, because it is periodically cleared of deadfall by volunteers, the ‘going’ will be relatively easy.
+But it can get really hard and hazardous if you get off the Trail.
 And unless you are willing to add the weight of snowshoes or skis to your load, you can expect to do a lot of “post-holing,” plunging with each step up to your knees or hips in snow.
-Post-holing is exhausting, excruciatingly slow and dangerous – especially given the hidden uneven surfaces and deadfall beneath, it is an invitation to sprains, strains and ACL tears.
+Post-holing is exhausting, frustratingly slow, and hazardous – especially given the hidden uneven surfaces and deadfall beneath, it is an invitation to sprains, strains and ACL tears.
 Few people who have experienced it are game for more.
 This video shows what it can be like.

 Check our website for the latest information on snow depth as your trip approaches and be prepared to make adjustments accordingly.
 Information from Trail users posted on social media sites can also be helpful.